ferreum/distanceutils/README.rst

   * Subobjects of objects

-  * Some Object and Subobject properties, see "Level Objects"
+  * Some Object and Subobject properties, see `Level Objects`_

 * CustomObjects (`<userdir>/CustomObjects/<name>.bytes`)

   * These work exactly the same as objects found on levels.
-See "Level Objects"
+See `Level Objects`_

 * LocalLeaderboard (`<userdir>/LocalLeaderboards/<level>/<mode_id>.bytes`)